pyodide/pyodide/docs/development/new-packages.md

   - `package/name`: The name of the library, which must equal the directory name.
-  - `requirements/run`: The dependencies of the library, which can include both C libraries and python packages.
+  - `requirements/run`: The dependencies of the library, which can include both C libraries and Python packages.
   - `build/library`: This must be set to `true` to indicate that this is a library and not an ordinary package.

-After packaging a C library, it can be added as a dependency of a python package like a normal dependency.
+After packaging a C library, it can be added as a dependency of a Python package like a normal dependency.
 See `lxml` and `libxml` for an example (and also `scipy` and `CLAPACK`).

 *Remark:* Certain C libraries come as emscripten ports, and do not have to be built manually.
-They can be used by adding e.g. `-s USE_ZLIB` in the `cflags` of the python package.
+They can be used by adding e.g. `-s USE_ZLIB` in the `cflags` of the Python package.
 See e.g. `matplotlib` for an example.

 ## Structure of a Pyodide package
-This section describes the structure of a pure python package, and how our build system creates it (In general, it is not recommended, to construct these by hand; instead create a Python wheel and install it with micropip)
+This section describes the structure of a pure Python package, and how our build system creates it (In general, it is not recommended, to construct these by hand; instead create a Python wheel and install it with micropip)